|

 Houma is famous for its Cajun food, charter boat fishing, swamps, Cajun music and dance halls.
 Houma also is well known for its birding trails, an exotic wildlife park, museums, Mardi Gras celebrations and more.

 Houma's geographical location produces a combination of deep sea, coastal, brackish and freshwater fishing.
+Among the popular travel attractions are the following:

-Its location near Terrebonne Bay, Timbalier Bay and the open expanses of the Gulf of Mexico offers plentiful fishing options including king mackerel, cobia, redfish, speckled trout, bass and drum.
+Houma's location near Terrebonne Bay, Timbalier Bay and the open expanses of the Gulf of Mexico offers plentiful fishing options including king mackerel, cobia, redfish, speckled trout, bass and drum.

 Some episodes of the popular TV reality show "Swamp People" are filmed close to Houma, such as at Lake Verret and Pierre Part.